Dangers of Buying Health Products Online

 “Personal success story” claims

-Be wary of personal testimonials about ”guaranteed quick results” experienced from taking a product bought online.
+Online dealers may employ gimmicks to encourage people to buy their products.
+Be wary of personal testimonials about “guaranteed quick results”.
 Comments and feedback left at online chatrooms and forums on the “effectiveness” of products purchased from the Internet should always be viewed with some scepticism regardless of how convincing they may sound.

-“Playing doctor” by reading online remedies and self-medicating with medicines and other health products bought from dubious or unknown online sources may put you at unnecessary risks.
-Not only could you misdiagnose your condition, but putting off a visit to the doctor's may be harmful as it delays the correct treatment to help you get better.
-You may also inadvertently increase the likelihood of you experiencing an adverse reaction if you take drugs that interact with each other or with other foods.
+“Playing doctor” using online remedies and self-medicating with medicines and other health products bought from dubious or unknown online sources is dangerous.
+Not only could you misdiagnose your condition, but putting off a visit to the doctor may be harmful as it delays the correct treatment to help you get better.
+You may also inadvertently increase the likelihood of an adverse reaction if you take drugs that interact with each other or with other foods.